viniciusgerevini/godot-aseprite-wizard/README.md

 - Supports loopable and non-loopable animations via Aseprite repeat or tags.
 - Separates each Aseprite Tag into animations.
 In case no tags are defined, imports everything as default animation.
 - Filters out layers you don't want in the final animation using regex.
+- Supports slices.
+Import only a region from your file.
 - For AnimatedSprite
   - Creates SpriteFrames with Atlas Texture to be used in AnimatedSprites.
   - Converts Aseprite frame duration (defined in milliseconds) to Godot's animation FPS.
 This way you can create your animation with the right timing in Aseprite and it should work the same way in Godot.